TheFirstSeeker/AniDB-File-Filter/README.md

 It can filter by Chapters, one Audio track (Language, Codec, Channels), one Subtitle Track (Language, Codec, Type), and the Video Track (Extension, Length, Codec, Width, Height, Bit-Depth, Source).

+# Note
+Because of how AniDB stores data on the page, this script can only see the first two audio tracks and first two subtitle tracks for each file.
+Language filters work for all tracks.
+If you need to use the non-language filter, make sure that the language you need is among the first two tracks of the file.
+Alternatively, you can just filter by language and check each file individually.

 # Changelog
 1.0

-Initial Release
+* Initial Release

 1.1

-Added 'Length' filter to 'Video'.
+* Added 'Length' filter to 'Video'.

-Reworked video filter to be more efficient (Also fixes odd line marking).
+* Reworked video filter to be more efficient (Also fixes odd line marking).

-Change 'Presentation Graphic Stream' to 'PGS' to save space.
+* Change 'Presentation Graphic Stream' to 'PGS' to save space.

 1.2

-Replaced "Type" subs filter with checkboxes for supplementary tracks (Signs & Songs) and Hard Subs.
+* Replaced "Type" subs filter with checkboxes for supplementary tracks (Signs & Songs) and Hard Subs.

-Fixed a bug with "extension" video filter.
+* Fixed a bug with "extension" video filter.

-Fixed Checkboxes not reseting with Reset button.
+* Fixed Checkboxes not reseting with Reset button.

 # Screenshots
 ![Filters](https://files.catbox.moe/58toat.png)